-Most of the data on our site comes from fenceline.org .
-Unlike fenceline.org, however, our site displays archived data as far back as May 2015.
-The rest comes from BAAQMD monitors or inexpensive monitors set up by community members.
+Most of the data on our site come from fenceline.org.
+Unlike fenceline.org, however, our site displays archived data from as far back as May 2015.
+The rest come from BAAQMD monitors or inexpensive monitors set up by community members.

 Health limits vary widely between governmental agencies.
 Our site uses figures from the US National Ambient Air Quality Standards (NAAQS), the Agency for Toxic Substances and Diseases Registry (ATSDR), and the California Office of Environmental Health Hazard Assessment (OEHHA).
 In the interest of public health, we chose the lowest figures that were deemed hazardous for each chemical.